 Priming out in the wild

-There’s currently a lot of debate in the academic community about the real-life impact of priming.
+There’s currently a lot of debate in the academic community and between experiential design companies about the real-life impact of priming.
 Experimenting with priming in a laboratory setting is easy to control and has clear findings.
 But in real-life settings, so many different factors come into play that it’s difficult to be sure of the impact.

 My favourite priming study is probably the research by AC North, DJ Hargreaves and J McKendrick titled, ‘The influence of in-store music on wine selections’.
 Published in the ‘Journal of Applied Psychology’, this considered how playing French or German music influenced customers’ selection of wines.
 Music from each country was played on alternative days for two weeks.
 Sales of German wine increased on days when German music was played, while people bought more French wine on the days French music was played.
 In a survey afterwards, customers reported little or no influence of the music on their selection.